-This was a little bit of a surprise to me, because I had been very steeped in the mythology that a book must be born out of the fevered imagination of its author.
+In 2008, Elwin Street, a book publisher and packager based in London, contacted me because they were looking for a writer for a book on the history of equations.
+Until this point, I had been very steeped in the mythology that a book must be born out of the fevered imagination of its author.
 Did anyone tell Hemingway what to write about?
 But after I thought about it, I got used to the idea.
-I am completely accustomed to writing articles that have been suggested by my editors.
+When I write for magazines, I am completely comfortable with writing about topics that have been suggested by my editors.
 Why should a book be any different?